Skip to main content

 Free Walking Tour stands for the Elimination of Violence against Women

-The tour revived important women of the past, when, most of the time, being a women was – and somehow still is – discriminating.
+The tour revives important women of the past, when, most of the time, being a women was – and somehow still is – discriminating.
 Here you will find a brief selection of stories we think is worth to tell.

 Gina Borellini (1919-2007)